liaoq/Generalization-Puzzles-in-Deep-Networks/README.md

 https://github.com/liaoq/Generalization-Puzzles-in-Deep-Networks/blob/master/pytorch_experiments/flatness_expts.py

 is a slurm submission script and one can use the array command to send multiple runs of similar experiments.

+There are some additional scripts in the folder `feb19` which can be run with python3